tieeeeen1994/VFEP93_UnofficialB41Finish/README.md

 - Added Ammo Maker support where it adds ammunition crafting and recycling when the mod is enabled.
 - Modified loot tables so that more areas can be filled with guns introduced by VFE Post '93 which is based on VFE.
 - Correct the rotations of some guns so that they appear correctly on the player.
+- Fix the incorrect max ammo detail for V-45.
+It now correctly displays 30 as max ammo instead of 32.